wuyichen24/system-design-knowledge/patterns/external_api_patterns/API_Gateway.md

 - Develop an API gateway based on an API gateway framework.
    - [Netflix Zuul](https://github.com/Netflix/zuul)
    - [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway)

+### Implementation
+- Business logic should never be offloaded from the backend services to the API gateway.
+- Generates and injects correlation IDs into the requests for logging purposes and distributed tracing.

 ## Pros & Cons
 ### Pros